roboticslab-uc3m/soft-robotics-developer-manual/README.md

 ## If you have any doubts or comments

-In case of doubts please feel free to create an issue [HERE](https://github.com/roboticslab-uc3m/soft-robotics-developer-manual/issues/new).
+In case of doubts please feel free to create an issue [here](https://github.com/roboticslab-uc3m/soft-robotics-developer-manual/issues/new).

 ### How to serve on localhost

 When modifying the website it is useful to first test the changes locally.
-This can be done by opening and refreshing the website **index.html** generated inside the file folder [RECOMMENDED]or by serving on `localhost`.
+This can be done by opening and refreshing the website **index.html** generated inside the file folder [RECOMMENDED] or by serving on `localhost`.
 The latter can be done by following these steps:

 1. From the root of the project, run the following command: